TomRob08/C2-Coding-Minds/02 Classes/Intro.md

 **What are some activites dogs do?**

-For this example we will use the dog's characteristics for it's member variables and the activites for it's member functions
+For this example we will use the dog's characteristics for it's member variables and the activites for it's member functions.

+## Objects
+In OOP, you can have many objects of the same class, but with different qualities.
+Your pet dog (if you have one) is an instance of a Dog class.
+And your teacher's pet dog (if they have one) is also an instance of the Dog class.
+Of course, those two dogs are not the exact same.
+They might differ in breed, age, and more, but no matter what they are still of the class Dog.
+In OOP, objects are allowed to be different from each other - the only thing they share is that they are of the same type.

+Using the dog class we can define different breeds as objects because they are all under the same classification and share similarities with one another.

+Let's use the information gained in this lesson and create a dog class with objects associated with it in a C++ program.